vivekkumartri/Amazon-fine-food-sentiment-analysis-after-finetune-BERT-base-Model/README.md

 # Amazon Fine Food Sentiment Analysis with BERT

 This repository contains code for a sentiment analysis demo that predicts the sentiment of Amazon fine food reviews using a finetuned BERT Base model from the Hugging Face Transformers library.
-The demo also includes an interface built using Gradio, allowing users to interactively input reviews and receive sentiment predictions.
+The model also includes an interface built using Gradio, allowing users to interactively input reviews and receive sentiment predictions.

-## About the Demo
+## About the model

 The sentiment analysis model is trained on the Amazon Fine Food Reviews dataset, which includes: